Using a User-Defined Buffer and Buffered Transfers

 Yes

-When not using a user-defined buffer, DTWAIN_AcquireBuffered(Ex) will create an entire image if DIB's or JPEG compression is used.
+1 When not using a user-defined buffer, DTWAIN_AcquireBuffered(Ex) will create an entire image if DIB's or JPEG compression is used.
 For TIFF compressed transfers, only the image data (TIFF without the TIFF tags fields) are generated for both user-defined and non user-defined buffer transfers.
 For example, if the compression is Group 4 TIFF, only the Group 4 data is acquired.

-To allow for a user-defined buffer, the programming language used should be able to process DTWAIN Notifications, either by window procedure or callback function.
+To allow for a user-defined buffer, the programming language used must be able to process DTWAIN Notifications, either by window procedure or callback function.
 Whenever a strip is acquired, DTWAIN will fill the user-defined buffer with the strip of data, and then send the notification DTWAIN_TN_TRANSFERSTRIPDONE.
 The last strip is sent when DTWAIN_TN_TRANSFERDONE notification is sent.
 This is important to always check for the DTWAIN_TN_TRANSFERDONE strip is sent, since this will contain the final strip of data.

 Creating the image header